There is no “average” settlement for a wrongful death claim. The amount of money you receive is determined by many factors, such as:

 Limits on Non-Economic Damages

-If your loved one’s death occurred because of medical malpractice, your ability to collect non-economic damages is strictly regulated.
+If your loved one’s death occured because of medical malpractice, your ability to collect non-economic damages is strictly regulated.
 As stated in S.C.
-Ann §15-32-220, medical malpractice victims can ask for a maximum of $350,000 in non-economic damages.
+Ann § 15-32-220, medical malpractice victims can ask for a maximum of $350,000 in non-economic damages.

-As seen in Nelson v.
-Concrete Supply Company, the amount of damages you can collect will change if a jury decides that your loved one was partially responsible for the accident.
+Nelson v.
+Concrete Supply Company found that the amount of damages you can collect will change if a jury decides that your loved one was partially responsible for the accident.

-Call the Attorneys at the Hammack Law Firm to Help You Build Your Wrongful Death Claim
+Call Hammack Law Firm to Help You Build Your Wrongful Death Claim

 There is no average settlement for a wrongful death claim, so let Hammack Law Firm help you by calculating the damages you qualify to receive.
 In one lawsuit, we were able to recover over half a million dollars for the victim’s surviving family members.
 Call us today at (864) 326-3333 and discover for yourself why our clients leave us such positive Google reviews.